Holiday rentals in Sorrento

 Few places in Italy combine the easy pleasures of a seaside resort with the historic charm and authentic town life the way Sorrento does.
 Perched on the northern edge of the Sorrentine Peninsula, overlooking the Bay of Naples, it has been attracting tourists (particularly British ones) since the poet Lord Byron first championed its romantic beauty 200 years ago.
 The old town, with its thousand-year-old cathedral and medieval churches, is a delight to wander; its cobbled alleyways are nearly too tight to fit motor vehicles, and its cafes and shops are filled with local delicacies and artisanal crafts.
 A steep staircase, or a lift, can take you down to the town’s small harbour, but the best views are enjoyed from the top of the cliffs, where locals and visitors alike gather in Villa Comunale park to gaze across at Naples and Mount Vesuvius.
 Sorrento is a place to enjoy la dolce vita — local seafood, juicy tomatoes, and of course the local lemons in all their guises — as well as a great base for exploring the Amalfi Coast.

-When is the best time to stay in a vacation rental in Sorrento?
+The best time to stay in a holiday rental in Sorrento

 June to August marks the peak summer period, when it’s hot and sunny, and the citrus that the area is famous for is at its ripest.
 But spring, with its mild, warm weather, is a good time to stay in one of the area’s apartments if you want to avoid the sweltering heat, and enjoy the many blossoming trees.
 It also coincides with the town’s flower fairs and food festivals, as well as Pasqua a Sorrento, an entire week of Easter celebrations and processions.
 There are regular musical events throughout the summer, and autumn is best for missing the crowds.
 Winter remains sunny but is susceptible to dramatic thunderstorms.
 December is full of Christmas celebrations, and January to March is when the locals take their own holidays, and much of the town shuts down.